mvaganov/CmdLineAsteroids/notes.md

 `voice`
 Lets start our game by drawing the screen where the game will be displayed.
 I'll make a new function called DrawRectangle, and call it in my Main function.
-You'll notice that it's public static we want it to be public staic for three reasons:
+You'll notice that it's public static we want it to be public static for three reasons:
 	- it doesn't have any dependencies on the Program class, so we should be able to run it from anywhere
-	- Main is in a public static context, and needs it to be public static also
+	- the Main function is in a public static context, and needs DrawRectangle to be public static also
 	- public static function calls are technically faster than non-public static calls.
-		- the speed gain is so extremely small that it hardly bears mentioning.
+		- the speed gain is because an instance doesn't need to be pushed onto the stack with the method call. the gain is so extremely small that it hardly bears mentioning.
-		- But this is game programming, and performance is always important to keep in mind.
-Your final product will suffer if you don't.
+		- However this is game programming, and performance is always important to keep in mind.
-		- for the sake of clarity, I will not obfuscate the game with optimizations while I write it, but I will intentionally choose a more performant style, often out of habit.
+For the sake of clarity, I will try not obfuscate the game with optimizations while I write it,
+	but I will intentionally choose a more performant style, often out of habit.
+	- an example of this habit can be seen in this code, where I use the prefix increment operator. it's one assembly instruction faster than postfix, for old compilers only.
+		It's an old habit from my days as a flip-phone game developer, and you will just need to suffer through it in this tutorial.
-			- an example of this habit can be seen in this code, where I use the prefix increment operator. it's one assembly instruction faster in old compilers. this is a pretty standard nested for loop iterating over a two-dimensional space. the logic here places the command line cursor exactly at each position in the rectangle before printing a character.
+DrawRectangle has a pretty standard nested for loop iterating over a two-dimensional space. the logic here places the command line cursor exactly at each position in the rectangle before printing a character.

 Before moving on, let's take a moment to understand this logic.